Helix-Track/Core/Documentation/Permissions/README.md

 {
   "permissions": [
     {
-      "permission_id":         "string",
+      "context":          "string"
-      "permission_context_id": "string"
+      "value":            "string",
     }
   ]
 }
 ```

-## Permission ID
+## Permission value

-Permission IDs are connected to the one of the following permissions (with each the proper access level numeric value is associated):
+Permission value is connected to the one of the following permissions (with each the proper access level numeric value is associated):

 - `READ`  : Allowed reading of the context,                     access level = 1
 - `CREATE`: Allowed insertion into the context,                 access level = 2